Sande881/Custom-ESP32-Audio-Processing-Shield/README.md

 ### Week 1: ALGORITHM MODELING & SIMULATION

 Algorithm modeling and simulations are very important to ensure that our design decisions are feasible and will give us our desired results.
 For this project, we must first model a 3-Band Parametric Equalizer using Direct Form I IIR Biquad Filters.

-IIR Filters are a type of
+We use this cookbook https://webaudio.github.io/Audio-EQ-Cookbook/audio-eq-cookbook.html as a reference to model our EQ.

+IIR Filters are a type of digital filters that have sometime known as an Infinite Impulse Response (IIR), this refers to a fundamental property of a Linear Time Invariant system where the impulse response theoretically continues indefinitely.
+We use IIR for the equalizer for a few major reasons:

+* Presence of feedback loops will provide us with required computational efficiency and low-latency, which will require FIR filters to use too many coefficients to adequately match.

+* IIR Filters being designed upon the principles of Analog transfer functions allows it to mimic the exact changes in audio in the digital domain.

+A 3-Band Parametric Equalizer serves the purpose of